tarwn/lessthandot-hugo/blogs/content/posts/2013-01-03-book-review-expert-performance-indexing.md

 **Query Strategies**

-Adding or removing indexes isn’t the only way to improve performance in the database.
+Adding or removing indexes isn't the only way to improve performance in the database.
 Sometimes, modifying your queries to take advantage of indexes can do just as much good.
-Strategies such as using LIKE, concatenation, and computed columns – and how they use or don’t use indexes – are broken down in this chapter.
+Strategies such as using LIKE, concatenation, and computed columns – and how they use or don't use indexes – are broken down in this chapter.
 This is a chapter I wish everyone that writes T-SQL would read!

 **Index Analysis**